-Since interoperability is most important, fill value in dataset creation property will be overwritten by FillValue attribute's value if CF or NUG conventions are active and FillValue attribute is present under the dataset.
-NcML and HDF4 map importer can apply the same FillValue attribute treatment for dataset creation property when user chooses either CF or NUG convention during import.
+Since interoperability is most important, fill value in dataset creation property will be overwritten by FillValue attribute's value if CF or NUG conventions are active and a FillValue attribute is defined for a dataset.
+The same applies when importing designs from NcML and HDF4 map if either CF or NUG conventions are in effect.